 I gave these two talks at PyCon in Montreal back-to-back.
 “I think this’ll actually be easier for you,” said the organizer, and that turned out to be true, but not for reasons either of us predicted.
 As it turned out, the hardest part of PyCon 2015 for me was getting around on crutches, so the less of that I had to do the better off I was.

 I was pleased with how these talks went, especially “Bytes in the Machine”, which I’d been working on in one form or another for more than a year.
-I originally proposed this talk for PyCon 2014, when it was rejected; I was able to propose and then give a substantially better version of it at PyCon 2015.
+I originally proposed this talk for PyCon 2014 and it was rejected.
+I was able to propose and then give a substantially better version of it at PyCon 2015.
 One person told me that they’d never wanted to dig into CPython before and now they did, which was exactly what I was hoping for.

 PyCon 2015 on crutches took an enormous amount of energy.
 The organizers were all very kind and helpful, but the convention center in Montreal was simply very large, and a ton of moving was required.
-My thanks to the organizers for their accommodations, and to the friends and strangers I pressed into carrying my lunches.
+My thanks to the organizers for their accomodations, and to the friends and strangers I pressed into carrying my lunches.
 (I also offer my apologies to anyone near enough to smell me on Friday, before my wayward luggage arrived.
-Crutching around is regrettably strenuous and my clean clothes were stuck in Chicago.)
+Crutching around is regrettably strenuous.)

 If you’re catching up now and you prefer written material, consider reading the chapter version of this talk instead of watching the video.